sialcasa/mvvmFX/mvvmfx-validation/README.md

-# MvvmFX Utils
+# MvvmFX Validation

-This module contains some validators that can be useful for JavaFX and mvvmFX developers.
+This module contains validation utils that can be useful for JavaFX and mvvmFX developers.

 ```xml
 <dependency>